 Even with an imperfect home filled with sinful parents and siblings, unmade beds, cluttered closets, and leftovers in the fridge, he knew our home represented a refuge, a spiritual center, a place to belong.
 He knew it reflected a tiny glimmer of God’s character, a place that symbolizes welcome, where life is renewed, hope is restored, and a feast of life awaits.
 It took his being separated from everything he’d ever known to fully appreciate the welcoming hospitality of it, but our son — bless his heart, as we say in the South — just wanted to come home!

 There’s something incredibly unique about the concept of home, isn’t there?
 We know it’s not about the building.
 It’s so much bigger than that.
-There’s a longing knitted into every single one of us to find a place to call home, even if some struggle to put a name on it.
+There’s a longing knitted into every single one of us to find a place to call home, even if some struggle to put a name to it.

-So, as people saved by grace, why aren’t we rushing to swing wide our doors to create an atmosphere in our homes that says “welcome” to all.
+So, as people saved by grace, why aren’t we rushing to swing wide our doors to create an atmosphere in our homes that says “welcome” to all?
 Pointing others toward an eternal home is truly the heart of our most important ministry and when we include our own children in it by modeling how to grow a welcoming heart towards others, we train and disciple a new generation of world-changers under our very roof.

 As we reframe our preconceived notions of hospitality and discover how God uses simple steps of faithfulness to ignite life change, we create a powerfully interactive life lab for our children or those we mentor and an exciting new legacy for our family.
 This is a whole new reason for allowing life-on-life ministry to generously flow in and out of our homes: Our children or those we disciple learn hospitality and service by watching; they learn it by doing.
 And I can’t think of a better way of tangibly exhibiting missional living.

 Think of it.
-Through this “welcome home” lens, our children begin to view every person that God brings through our doors as divine interventions amid their everyday life.
+Through this “welcome home” lens, our children begin to view every person that God brings through our doors as divine intervention amid their everyday life.
 By watching us serve, they learn how to partner with us by living out the Great Commandment and sharing the gospel.
 As we demonstrate how much we value those different from us, as we affirm others’ unique personalities and listen to their stories, our kids learn to do the same.
 Just as serving others in Jesus’ name proves to be the antidote for my own self-centeredness, it works in my children’s hearts as well.
 Through hands-on interaction with us, they see what it means to be the hands and feet of Jesus by becoming the church of God in our very own home.
 As we walk alongside them, they’re able to imitate us in living a life on purpose.

 Living a life of welcome lets us cast a long-term, multigenerational vision for our children as well as those who consistently do life with us.
 By being part of a welcoming home, our children learn tangible life skills that allow hospitality to become a natural outflow of their lives, regardless of their gifting or personalities.
 They’re being equipped day by day to enter the future knowing how to build community in an age of isolation, how to make memories in a generation mobilized by technology, how to create an environment of discipleship among people yearning for godly mentors.

 And that son that just wanted to come home?
-He has welcomed and served, grumbled and complained.
+He has welcomed and served, grumbled, and complained.
 He’s shared his bed, his food, and his toys when he didn’t want to, but through it all, he would agree that loving God, loving His will, and following His will in loving others is always worth it.

 P.S.
 That once challenging son just celebrated his first anniversary with a precious woman who I’ve prayed for since he was a baby, and now I get the honor of watching them create their own welcoming home.

-As we demonstrate how much we value those different from us, as we affirm others’ unique personalities and listen to their stories, our kids learn to do the same. - Jen Schmidt @beautyandbedlam: Click To Tweet
+As we demonstrate how much we value those different from us, as we affirm others’ unique personalities and listen to their stories, our kids learn to do the same. - Jen Schmidt @beautyandbedlam: Click To Tweet Leave a Comment